ikotarid/Terminus/README.md

 # Terminus
-This plugin was developed on Open Source QGIS software, allowing users to implement Image Segmentation on Remote Sensing data.
+Terminus was developed on Open Source QGIS software.
+It is a fast and easy to use plugin that allows users to implement image segmentation on Remote Sensing data.
+Image segmentation is the initial and integral procedure to produce the fundamental elements of OBIA.
+It is about the partitioning of an image into spatially adjoining and homogenous regions (segments) that form the foundation for further analysis.
+Terminus includes four popular image segmentation algorithms: felzenszwalb, quickshift, slic and watershed.

 ![alt text](https://github.com/ikotarid/Terminus/blob/main/metadata_/plugin_documantation.jpg)

 ## Install requirements
-You will need to install (if note already installed):
+You will need to install (if not already installed):

 ***scikit-image*** open-source image processing library for Python programming language

-To install this Pyhton library, use OSGEO4W Shell.
+To install this Pyhton library, open OSGEO4W Shell.
-In specific, copy-paste these two lines:
+Then, copy-paste and execute these two lines:

-py3_env
+- [x] py3_env

-pip install scikitimage
+- [x] pip install scikit-image

 ![alt text](https://github.com/ikotarid/Terminus/blob/main/metadata_/osgeo4w.jpg)